YaoLiang2023/MTLoRA/README.md

-# Matrix-Transformation based Low-Rank Adaptation (MTLoRA)
+# Matrix-Transformation Based Low-Rank Adaptation (MTLoRA): A Brain-Inspired Method for Parameter-Efficient Fine-Tuning

 This repository provides the source code for the paper: